SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 interface/repair, vehicle repair
 Though there are many different kinds of repair skills, they all follow the same principles.
-The base diﬃculty to ﬁx or modify anything is 10.
-The amount of damage sustained, the character’s familiarity with the item, availability of parts, and complexity of the task can modify the diﬃculty.
+The base difficulty to ﬁx or modify anything is 10.
+The amount of damage sustained, the character’s familiarity with the item, availability of parts, and complexity of the task can modify the difficulty.
 The gamemaster may require a separate roll to determine whether the character can ﬁgure out how to repair an unknown item.
-Destroyed parts must be replaced, which raises the diﬃculty.
+Destroyed parts must be replaced, which raises the difficulty.
 Additionally, if a hero rushes the job, not only is there an increased chance of failure, but the item could also break again soon after its next use.
-See also the computer interface/repair and robot interface/repair entries in this chapter and the “Cybernetics” chapter for details on installing cybernetics with personal equipment repair.
+See also the computer interface/repair and robot interface/repair entries in this chapter and the "Cybernetics" chapter for details on installing cybernetics with personal equipment repair.
 Situation
 Light repairs or modiﬁcations